schustischuster/evoGE/exprGenes/README.md

 ### Retrieve mapping statistics

-The following function will summarize the DevSeq mapping statistics and create a data table for each the _A.thaliana_ data set, the non-ATH data, and the comparative data set.
+The following function will merge the DevSeq mapping statistics and create a data table for each the _A.thaliana_ data set, the non-ATH data, and the comparative data set.

 ```R
 getStats()